wangdi4/llvm/opencl-intel/doc/kernel_debugging.rst

      Thread 19 "debugger_test_t" hit Breakpoint 1, foo (c=9 '\t') kernel.cl:5
      5         d = d + 2;

-Conditional Breakpoints on work items
+Conditional Breakpoints on Work-Items
 =====================================

-According to the OpenCL standard, work-items execute OpenCL kernels simultaneously.
-So, if a work-group contains more than one work-item the debugger stops on a breakpoint in every running work-item.
+According to the OpenCL(TM) standard, work-items execute OpenCL(TM) kernels simultaneously.
+If a work-group contains more than one work-item, the debugger stops on a breakpoint in every running work-item.

-While a kernel compiled with ``-g`` flag the compiler generates three variables which allow to define the current work item - one for each range in 3D NDRange:
+When a kernel is compiled with a ``-g`` flag, the compiler generates three variables that define the current work item.
+There is a variable for each range in the 3D NDRange:
 * ``__ocl_dbg_gid0``
 * ``__ocl_dbg_gid1``
 * ``__ocl_dbg_gid2``

-These variables can be used to set conditional breakpoints to make possible stop on a specific work item (or work items).
+These variables can be used to set conditional breakpoints that make it possible to stop on a specific work item (or work items).

-Native debugger syntax
+Native Debugger Syntax
 ^^^^^^^^^^^^^^^^^^^^^^

-The native GDB or LLDB commands for conditional breakpoints are supported.
+The native GDB* or LLDB* commands for conditional breakpoints are supported.

 ::